tslever/auditory-restoration/README.md

 ### Initial preprocessing

-Spike waveforms were saved during spike sorting by `group-kilo-spikes`, a script in our collection of custom Python code (https://github.com/melizalab/melizalab-tools).
+Spike waveforms were saved during spike sorting by `group-kilo-spikes`, a console script created by installing our collection of custom Python code (https://github.com/melizalab/melizalab-tools).
 Each unit spiketimes are stored within a `.pprox` file alongside the stimulus presentation metadata.
 Run `./scripts/preprocess.py` to perform the data aggregating necessary for decoder analysis.
 The script will first convert cohort neural responses into time series data stored under `build/{exp}/responses-{dataset}.h5`, then further perform delay-embedding of the neural data with parameters specified in `inputs/parameters.yml`.

 ### Decoder Analysis